mm6/ethereum-lab2-hardhat/README.md

 ## Part B. Working with an ERC20 Token contract

-1. We begin by following the instructions from Lab 1 and repeated here.
+1. We begin by following the instructions from Lab 1 as repeated here.
 2. Create a new project directory named Lab2_PartB.

 ```